 Short-sightedness (also known as myopia) is a common eye condition that causes distant objects to appear blurred.
-However, someone with myopia can achieve good vision with prescription glasses, contact lenses or laser surgery.
+Someone with myopia can achieve good vision with prescription glasses, contact lenses or laser surgery.
 Short-sightedness usually first appears in childhood.

 What causes short-sightedness?